 It can be difficult to navigate those times, as our thoughts tend to get the best of us.
 I’ve found that 90% of the time the best course of action is to do nothing, and below I’m going to share a case study with you of a client of mine that did just that and succeeded.

-This is part 2 of a 3-part series leading up to open enrollment for 1-on-1 weight loss coaching next week.
+This is part 2 of a 3-part case study series that coincides with the opening of the 1-on-1 coaching program.
 If you missed Monday’s case study where I show you how raising your calories can actually lead to weight loss, you can read that here.

 Do Nothing = Patience